 For RRHA's policies related to the translation of documents into languages other than English to accommodate participants with Limited English Proficiency ("LEP"), refer to RRHA's "Limited English Proficiency Language Policy" which is attached hereto as Exhibit #1 and incorporated into this ACOP by reference.
 For RRHA's policies related to the translation of documents into an accessible format to accommodate applicants or participants with vision, hearing, or other disabilities, refer to RRHA's "Reasonable Accommodation Procedures" which are attached hereto as Exhibit #2 and incorporated into this ACOP by reference.

-E. Violence Against Women Act (VAWA 2013) Final Rule (effective December 16, 2016)
+E. Violence Against Women Act (VAWA 20222013) Final Rule (effective December 16, 2016)

-The purpose of this policy is to implement applicable provisions of the Violence Against Women Reauthorization Act of 2013 and to set forth RRHA's policies regarding domestic violence, dating violence, sexual assault, and stalking.
-Notwithstanding its title, this policy applies to all victims of the aforementioned acts regardless of sex, gender identity, or sexual orientation; as well as Native American and undocumented immigrant victims of domestic violence, dating violence, sexual assault or stalking.
-This policy shall be applied consistently with all nondiscrimination and fair housing requirements.
+The purpose of this policy is to implement applicable provisions of the Violence Against Women Act 2022 Reauthorizedation Act of 2013 on March 15, 2022, - and to set forth RRHA's policies regarding providing housing protections for survivors of -domestic violence, dating violence, sexual assault, and stalking.
+Notwithstanding its title, this policy applies to all victims of the aforementioned acts regardless of sex, gender identity, or sexual orientation; as well as Native American and undocumented immigrant victimsurvivors of domestic violence, dating violence, sexual assault or stalking. <a href="VAWA 2022 provides for the filing and processing of individual VAWA complaints with its Office of Fair Housing and Equal Opportunity (FHEO) and informing covered housing providers of its authority to investigate potential violations of the applicable requirements in the housing provisions of VAWA. -This policy shall be applied consistently with all nondiscrimination and fair housing requirements.